TrendBit/SmartModularPhotoBioReactor/README.md

 Contact us via email: bioreactor@trendbit.cz

 ### Acknowledgement
-This device is heavily inspired by design of Harvey Bates, you can check out his work [here](https://github.com/HarveyBates/Phenobottle)
+This device is heavily inspired by the design of Harvey Bates, you can check out his work [here](https://github.com/HarveyBates/Phenobottle)